platformsh/platformsh-docs/docs/src/gettingstarted/developing/local-development/connect-services.md

     platform tunnel:list
     ```

-    The tunnel will close itself after a timeout period of inactivity, but you can also do so with the command
+    The tunnel closes itself after a timeout period of inactivity, but you can also do so with the command

     ```bash
     platform tunnel:close